ropensci/hydroscoper/README.md

 hydroscoper
 ===========

-The goal of hydroscoper is to provide an interface to the greek National Databank for Hydrological and Meteorological Information at <http://kyy.hydroscope.gr/> with functions for stations, timeseries and raw data downloading.
+The goal of **hydroscoper** is to provide an interface to the greek National Databank for Hydrological and Meteorological Information, [Hydroscope](http://kyy.hydroscope.gr/), with functions for stations, timeseries and raw data downloading.

+The stations and timeseries lists in Hydroscope are in greek, so this package transforms the Unicode text to Latin.
+Also, translates various terms in english.
+Finally, the **hydroscoper** provides a function to get raw timeseries data into a tidy dataframe.

 Installation
 ------------